yaperos/app-nodejs-codechallenge/README.md

 To run the complete project, make sure you have Docker and Docker Compose installed on your system.
 Then, follow the steps below:

 1. Clone this repository to your local machine.
+2. Rename file `.env.example` to `.env`.
-2. Navigate to the root of the project where the `docker-compose.yml` file is located.
+3. Navigate to the root of the project where the `docker-compose.yml` file is located.
-3. Run the following command to start the backend and frontend services:
+4. Run the following command to start the backend and frontend services:

 ```bash
 docker-compose up